miguelangelooscardoso/miguelangelooscardoso.github.io/_posts/2020-07-07-automatic-generation-of-potentials-in-SPR-KKR.md

 # and M.J.
 Mehl et al. / Computational Materials Science 136 (2017) S1–S828
 # however it does not depends on a or c, 2nd depends only on the ratio b/a and a constant -->

 Shell scripting is a useful tool to automate our calculations.
 Not only to generate input files but also to gather information from our output files in an efficient way.
-To have acess to all those scripts you can acess my github repository [here](https://github.com/miguelangelooscardoso/crystal-structure-optimisation).
+To have acess to all those scripts you can access my github repository [here](https://github.com/miguelangelooscardoso/crystal-structure-optimisation).